The Kooks: Rafferty's departure and Konk (2008)

-Konk went on to debut on the UK Albums Chart at number one with first week sales of 65,901 units.
-The album also spawned three top 50 hits including their highest chart performer to date, "Always Where I Need to Be", which peaked at number three.

-In the United States, it reached number 41 on the Billboard 200 and the album's first single, "Always Where I Need to Be", peaked at number 22 on the Alternative Songs chart.
+Konk debuted at No. 1 on the UK Albums Chart with first week sales of 65,901 units.
+The album spawned three top 50 hits including their highest chart performer to date, "Always Where I Need to Be", which peaked at No. 3 on the UK Singles Chart.
+In the US it reached No. 41 on the Billboard 200 and No. 22 on the Alternative Songs chart.
 The album was certified gold in both the UK and Ireland.
 A second limited edition two disc version of Konk entitled RAK was also released.
 The name was taken from the London studio where The Kooks recorded seven new live tracks along with the Arctic Monkeys and Mike Crossey, producer for The Zutons.

 Allmusic said with Konk, The Kooks "explores pop and rock in all their glory," while BBC Music described their second album as "a little contrived with the recycling of old guitar lines and intros."
 NME suggested the departure of Rafferty affected Konk's production, stating "Konk is the sound of a band in disarray, unsuccessfully attempting to hold things together."